-The count of cases (last 7 days) of COVID-19 in Canada was 79,923 as of February 6, 2022.
+The count of cases (last 7 days) of COVID-19 in Canada was 78,017 as of February 9, 2022.

 a.
 This information is based on data our provincial and territorial partners published on cases, deaths, and testing daily, and are current as of the day they are published.
-Today's numbers are current as of February 6, 2022.
+Today's numbers are current as of February 9, 2022.
 For the most up to date data for any province, territory or city, please visit their website.
 The number of cases or deaths reported on previous days may differ slightly from those on the provincial and territorial websites as these websites may update historic case and death counts as new information becomes available.

 - b.
 Due to changes in COVID-19 testing policies in many jurisdictions starting in late December 2021, case counts will under estimate the total burden of disease. - c.
 Resulting from the delays in data entry caused by the recent high number of cases, Nova Scotia issued a press release on December 10 indicating that they would begin announcing the daily number of new cases using laboratory test results, not data from Panorama (their public health disease information system) on the Nova Scotia COVID-19 Dashboard.
 These reporting changes are expected to be temporary.
 In the absence of Panorama data, we will report Nova Scotia's cumulative cases up until December 9 and add the daily lab positive cases reported.
 We will use the estimated number of active cases from Nova Scotia's updates to calculate the number of recoveries as of December 10.
-Once Nova Scotia resumes reporting case data from Panorama, our data will be retroactively corrected.
+Once Nova Scotia resumes reporting case data from Panorama, our data will be retroactively corrected. - d.
+On February 3, 2022, Saskatchewan issued a press release indicating that they would begin reporting COVID-19 epidemiological information weekly on Thursdays beginning the week of February 7, 2022, ceasing daily reporting of confirmed new cases, deaths, test, and vaccination information.

-Areas in Canada with cases of COVID-19 as of February 6, 2022
+Areas in Canada with cases of COVID-19 as of February 9, 2022